I think I could possibly be Halloween’s number one fan.

 Ready to make the most of the season?
 Let’s get our scream on!

 A mysterious package turns up on your doorstep.
 Inside, wrapped in old, greying tissue paper; is a glass doorknob and a piece of paper with a message written in red ink.
 It reads:

 This object has caused much misfortune and I am no longer in a position to keep it safely.
-I am entrusting it to you; in the hope that you will shield it from public view.
-In this box, the effects will be contained, but do not use it for any other purpose; and whatever happens, do not fix it to a door.
+I am entrusting it to you, in the hope that you will shield it from public view.
+In this box, the effects will be contained, but do not use it for any other purpose.
+Whatever happens, do not fix it to a door.

 There’s no signature.
 You look at the doorknob again, tilt it around in your hand and consider one of three options.
 Do you:

-What do you get if you cross (either fiction or film versions)…
+What do you get if you cross (either novel or film versions)?:

 - The Haunting of Hill House and The Omen.